The power of ritual

 Some of what I type is nonsensical but in a short amount of time, the words start taking form and something emerges out of the copy.
 It’s rough and needs work but there is always a spark of an idea that can be edited into something worthwhile.

 Keep it simple

 Ritual doesn’t have to be an hour-long ceremony with multiple steps.
 It can be as simple as preparing your space, setting out your equipment the night before or saying three simple mantras before commencing a task.

 Using your senses gets you out of your mind and into your body.
 Ground yourself by taking in the aroma of a fragrant candle, savouring the warmth and bitter taste of a freshly brewed coffee or feeling the smooth coolness of a crystal placed in the palm of your hand.

 Incorporating objects or touchstones that have special meaning to you, can bring a sense of calm or invoke a desired emotion prior to attempting a task.
 I like to light a candle.
 You may choose to wear a lucky piece of clothing, place a symbolic object in your workspace or look at an inspirational image or photograph prior to starting.

 Visualise the end goal

 Visualisation helps to see yourself at the end.
 Visualise what it will look like and what it will feel like when you have completed the task.
 You may also like to visualise another person who will be positively impacted by your project.

 Ritual triggers behaviour change.
 It enables a deeper level of focus, providing you with more opportunities to complete tasks and achieve your goals.
 Ritual can help you find space to be more creative, appreciate the simple things and find moments of mindfulness in an otherwise busy day.

+Want carefully curated nutrition and mindset advice delivered to your inbox?
 Sign up to my email list